CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: METHODOLOGY

 where $\sigma$ represents the sigmoid activation function, and $\mathrm{Split}(\cdot)$ evenly divides the channels to obtain the two-stream masks $G^{(k)}\in(0,1)^{C\times H \times W}$.
 Unlike channel-only gating, these masks are spatially dependent, enabling finer suppression of cross-pathway redundancy and biased responses under complex backgrounds.

-After obtaining the bilateral masks, the BRM reweighs the two streams and achieves statistical scale calibration prior to fusion via learnable channel amplitude modulation:
+After obtaining the bilateral masks, the BRM reweights the two streams and achieves statistical scale calibration prior to fusion via the learnable channel amplitude modulation in Eq.~\eqref{eq:brm_fusion}:

-where $\odot$ denotes the Hadamard product; $\lambda^{(k)}\in \mathbb{R}^{C \times 1 \times 1}$ is a learnable channel scaling factor designed to balance the response amplitudes of the two streams and stabilize the gradient flow; and $\phi_{\text{out}}$ is a $1\times1$ projection used for channel mixing and output integration.
-Through bilateral spatial reweighting and channel calibration, the BRM alleviates cross-pathway discrepancies before fusion, thereby improving feature compatibility and stabilizing the subsequent localization regression.
+where $\odot$ denotes the Hadamard product; $\lambda^{(k)}\in \mathbb{R}^{C \times 1 \times 1}$ is a learnable channel scaling factor that balances the response amplitudes of the two streams and stabilizes gradient flow; and $\phi_{\text{out}}$ is a $1\times1$ projection used for channel mixing and output integration.
+Through bilateral spatial reweighting and channel calibration, the BRM alleviates cross-pathway discrepancies before fusion, improving feature compatibility and stabilizing the subsequent localization regression.

+The BRM can be interpreted as a pre-fusion compatibility calibration step rather than a generic attention layer.
+Standard channel attention estimates a single response vector from one feature stream and then rescales that stream independently.
+In contrast, BRM estimates two spatial masks from the joint embedding $Z$, so each path is reweighted with awareness of the other path before aggregation.
+For compact notation, let $\mathbf{x}^{(k)}_{u,v}$ and $\mathbf{g}^{(k)}_{u,v}$ denote the channel vectors of $\hat{X}^{(k)}$ and $G^{(k)}$ at spatial location $(u,v)$.
+Eqs.~\eqref{eq:brm_spatial_output} and~\eqref{eq:brm_spatial_response} give the calibrated response at this location:

+This shows that the module performs location-specific path selection and channel-wise amplitude correction simultaneously.
+The learnable amplitudes $\lambda^{(k)}$ further compensate for path-specific scale differences, which reduces the risk that one backbone dominates the fused representation solely because its activation magnitude is larger.